 published in 1843, is as popular as ever and gives the Special Effects

 Department a field day, especially when the three ghosts appear to teach Scrooge

 the errors of his anti-Christmas ways.
-Paul Kieve is the clever
+Paul Kieve

 illusionist behind the disappearance of spooks through walls who pop up again on